-As much as we hate to admit it yes, coffee does go bad.
-But the kind of bean you buy will determine when this unfortunate thing happens.
+As much as we hate to admit it, yes, coffee does go bad.
+But the kind of bean you buy and how you store it will determine how quickly this happens.

 After the roasting process, whole bean coffee starts to lose freshness.
 As soon as there is oxygen introduced to the beans, they start to lose flavor.